Guides for SE student projects »

 /**

-* This control represents a dialog box consisting of an ImageView to represent the speaker's face and a label
+* Represents a dialog box consisting of an ImageView to represent the speaker's face

 */